Guillermo-Hidalgo-Gadea/VideoPyToolbox/README.md

 ## Next release
 * enhanced batch processing for split from multiple directories
 * choice between losless and re-encoded trim/split
-* choose from wider variety of compression codecs
+* choose from wider variety of compression codecs, eg. for windows compatibility
+* play audio from video with waveform and timestamp
 * tbd